BitcoinDesign/Guide/guide/glossary/index.md

 ### Lightning invoice

-Users of the Lightning network use a Lightning invoice to request a payment.
+Users of the lightning network use a lightning invoice to request a payment.
 It is defined by [BOLT 11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md) and includes an amount to be paid, destination of the payment, and an optional message.
-Unlike bitcoin addresses, Lightning invoice's expire after a set amount of time.
+Unlike bitcoin addresses, lightning invoice's expire after a set amount of time.
 By default, this is set to 60 minutes.

 Why do invoices expire?
 If invoices had no expiry, recipients would likely run into memory / storage issues as the number of locally stored preimages grows with each payment attempt.
 Rene Pickhardt explains this further [here](https://bitcoin.stackexchange.com/questions/85981/why-do-lightning-invoices-expire/85999#85999).

 ### Lightning network

-The [Lightning Network]({{ 'https://lightning.network' }}) extends bitcoin with payment channels to increase transaction speed and lower costs.
+The [lightning network]({{ 'https://lightning.network' }}) extends bitcoin with payment channels to increase transaction speed and lower costs.
 It is becoming widely adopted and accepted as the preferred way to scale bitcoin.

 ### Mempool